 On Music, Writing & Teaching: Kate makes the connections in this short Q&A, posted on the Director’s Blog for the MFA in Creative Nonfiction at Bay Path University.
 The winner of the Bay Path University Award for Distinguished Teaching in 2018, Kate supervises the publishing track for second and third-year MFA candidates.
 To learn more, check out the Bay Path all-online MFA program.
 It’s ideal for the non-traditional student and working writer.

-On Writing: Kate considers a ghostwriting offer and contemplates her dual career in the book business in recent guest posts for the writing blog, Beyond the Margins.
-In an essay adapted from her 2012 acceptance speech for the New England Book Award in nonfiction, Kate recounts her journey from reader to writer.
+On Writing & Reading: In posts for the writing blog, Beyond the Margins, Kate considers a ghostwriting offer and contemplates her dual career in the book business.
+You can also read this essay adapted from her 2012 acceptance speech for the New England Book Award in Nonfiction, where Kate recounts her journey from reader to writer.

-More Short Work: Kate remembers her mother’s birthday in Eating Cake on 9/11, and muses on our many selves--remembered or forgotten, in Beacon Broadside.
-Other short subjects include: the passing of Ted Kennedy, the monarch butterfly migration, the closing of a tiny Waldenbooks and Cape Codís own idol, Siobhan Magnus.
+On Memory, Identity & Hope: Kate remembers her mother’s birthday in Eating Cake on 9/11, and muses on our many selves--remembered or forgotten, in Beacon Broadside.
+Other short subjects include: the passing of Ted Kennedy, the monarch butterfly migration, the closing of a tiny Waldenbooks and Cape Cod’s own idol, Siobhan Magnus.